-- Email: mhoefer@cs.uni-frankfurt.de - Office: 115, R.M.S.
-11-15, physical office hours postponed until further notice - Lectures Tue/Thu every week, mostly writing on the board, recorded as videos - All relevant text is in this document only figures with examples are missing (I make them up on the fly in the lecture) - Will provide additional material on the website - This is a very new course, held for the very first time.
-This document is continously expanded, updated and corrected throughout the course. - Please bear with me if things are not as smooth immediately as in other courses.
+- Email: mhoefer@em.uni-frankfurt.de - Office: 115, R.M.S.
+11-15, individual office hours upon request - Lectures Tue/Thu every week, mostly writing on the board, recorded as videos - All relevant text is in this document only figures with examples are missing (I make them up on the fly in the lecture) - Will provide additional material on the website - This document is updated, corrected, and possibly expanded throughout.